ducakar/TextureReplacer/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Skins: CC BY 4.0

+    This pack can be modified and distributed under the terms of CC BY 4.0 licence.
+The original author is Sylith, with additional modifications by shaw and IOI-655362.